Strategic Plan: Strategic research priority 1 – agriculture and food security

 Bioscience for sustainable and productive agriculture, supplying not only sufficient, affordable, nutritious and safe food but also non-food products and feedstocks, in a rapidly changing world.

 Global demand for food is rising, driven by factors such as population growth, increasing affluence and changing diets.
 At the same time there is increasing competition for land and fresh water, putting added pressure on production, while climate change will reduce the reliability of food supply, for example through altered weather patterns and increased pressure from pests and diseases.

 In addition to food production, there is also increasing scope for agriculture to be a major source of sustainable feedstocks for bioenergy and high value chemicals in a wider bioeconomy.
-Avoiding direct competition with food by better utilising agricultural waste and production from marginal land are key challenges (see also Strategic research priority 2 – industrial biotechnology and bioenergy).
+Avoiding direct competition with food by better utilising agricultural waste and production from marginal land are key challenges (see also Strategic Plan: Strategic research priority 2 – industrial biotechnology and bioenergy).

 In future agriculture must produce more from the same or less land, using less water, energy and other inputs, whilst reducing waste and adverse environmental impacts including greenhouse gas emissions.

 Tackling the different but related food security challenges of the UK and developing countries will require multidisciplinary research.
 BBSRC will take a systems approach applying the latest bioscience and modelling at a range of scales, up to agricultural landscapes.
 We will support research to increase the efficiency and sustainability of crop and animal production, reduce waste in the food chain and ensure safe and nutritious diets.
 This includes minimising negative environmental impacts and preserving biodiversity and other ecosystem services, where partnership with NERC will be particularly important.